 How to Find a Divorce Record in New Jersey

-In New Jersey, a divorce is legally referred to as a “dissolution case” by the courts.
-These cases fall under the purview of Family Division in the Superior Court of the county where the divorce happens.
+In New Jersey, divorce is legally referred to as a “dissolution case” by the courts.
+To initiate the divorce process in New Jersey, a spouse must file original divorce papers in court.
+A divorce case falls under the purview of the Family Division of a Superior Court.
 After a divorce is finalized and the case is closed, the case is then archived.
 The time between finalization and archiving differs depending on the county.
-This list states the year that each county starts archiving the dissolution cases at the Superior Court Clerk’s Office.

 What are New Jersey Divorce Decrees?